alemart/encantar-js/docs/tutorial/augment-the-scene.md

 A-Frame is built on top of [Three.js](#threejs) and extends it in powerful ways.
 It introduces a HTML-based declarative approach for [scene graphs](https://en.wikipedia.org/wiki/Scene_graph){ ._blank }, empowering them with the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system){ ._blank }, a software pattern commonly used in game development.
 A-Frame is easy for beginners and pleasing for experts.
 In many cases, writing JavaScript code is not needed.

-It's easy to construct a basic augmented scene, and no JavaScript is needed for that:
+See how easy it is to construct a basic augmented scene:

 ```html
 <a-scene encantar="stats: true; gizmos: true">